-For interactive image segmentation runtimes close to real-time are indispensable.
+For interactive image segmentation runtimes close to realtime are indispensable.
 One of the advantages of PDE based methods is that they can be parallelized and run on graphics hardware.
 In contrast, computing the maximum flow on a graph in parallel is difficult leading only to limited speedups.

 The average runtime for each method on the whole database is indicated in Table 2.
-The continuous approaches yield lower runtimes on average per image than the discrete methods, with PdeZGFN exhibiting 0.49 seconds.
-Among the discrete approaches FastPD4 yields the lowest average runtime with 0.74 seconds.
-Note that when PdeCCP is implemented as originally proposed in [6] no exact solution is computed due to the inexact Dykstra projections onto the set (7).
-However, the results are very similar and the runtime is diminished by a factor of three with strongly reduced memory consumption.

-Fig. 6 Results of the relaxed optimization problems before binarization a) by Chambolle et al. and b) by Zach et al. The fact that the indicator functions are non-binary in very few locations only (marked by red circles) indicates near-optimality of the computed solutions.
+The continuous approaches yield lower runtimes on average per image than the discrete methods, with PdeZGFN exhibiting 0.49 s.
+Among the discrete approaches FastPD4 yields the lowest average runtime with 0.74 s.
+Note that when PdeCCP is implemented as originally proposed by Chambolle et al. (2008) no exact solution is computed due to the inexact Dykstra projections onto the set (7).
+However, the results are very similar and the runtime is Fig. 6 Results of the relaxed optimization problems before binarization (a) by Chambolle et al. and (b) by Zach et al. The fact that the indicator functions are non-binary in very few locations only (marked by red circles) indicates near-optimality of the computed solutions (Color figure online)